Self-paced

 Deep Learning Models

-Due to the variety of problems and challenges to be solved, there is a large number of models, most of them are networks of neurons, that allow to address and solve them.
+Due to the variety of problems and challenges to be solved, there are a large number of models; most of them are networks of neurons that allow us to address and solve them.
 Some of the best known and most versatile models are:

 ModelDescriptionTypical use